-If you want to donate to someone in need of a kidney, the NKR will give you the best chance of helping the most patients with your gift.
+If you want to donate to someone in need of a kidney, the NKR will give you the best opportunity of helping the most patients with your gift.
+The NKR provides patients the best chance of safely finding a well matched donor which increases graft survival and is correlated with more kidney life years.
 The NKR works with all the top transplant hospitals in the United States and has facilitated more exchange transplants than any other exchange program in the world.
-Additionally, the NKR patient outcomes are superior to the average U.S. living donor transplant outcomes.
-We suspect these better outcomes are driven by the improved donor - recipient matches available through the NKR program.
+Additionally, the patient outcomes from transplants facilitated by the National Kidney Registry exceed the average U.S. living donor transplant outcomes.
+We believe this is driven by the improved donor - recipient matches available through the National Kidney Registry which is the largest living donor pool in the world.

 Paired Exchange donors participating in the NKR will be assured that: